The Economic Development Service works to stimulate and support sustainable economic growth and inclusive communities in Wiltshire.

 Business Improvement Districts are business led partnerships which are created through a ballot process to deliver additional services to local businesses.
 A Business Improvement District is a defined area in which a levy is charged on all business rate payers in addition to the business rates bill.
 This levy is used to develop projects which will benefit businesses in the local area.

 In Wiltshire Salisbury BID works to promote Salisbury's businesses and the city as a place to visit Salisbury Business Improvement District (BID).

 In 2018 the government launched "Out plan for the high street" which included £675 million for a Future High Streets Fund.

 The aim of the Future High Streets Fund is to renew and reshape town centres and high streets in a way that drives growth, improves experience and ensures future sustainability.
 It will do this by providing co-funding to successful applicants to support transformative and structural changes to overcome challenges in their area.

 On 26 August 2019, the Prime Minister confirmed that Round 1 of the Future High Streets Fund had been expanded to 50 more areas which included Trowbridge as well as Salisbury.
 Both places progressed to the second phase of the Future High Streets Fund and received £150,000 to support the development of detailed project proposals that can be submitted for capital funding.

-These Business Cases were submitted in August 2020 and are currently being reviewed by MHCLG, with Wiltshire Council hoping to learn the outcome in 2020.
+These Business Cases were submitted in August 2020 and reviewed by MHCLG.
+Wiltshire Council was successful with their bids for the Future High Street Fund.